If Your Kids Aren't Scared of Disappointing You, Are You Even Parenting?

 Let’s rip the Band-Aid off right now—This country has solid programs for unruly teens.
 Group homes.
 Residential treatment centers.
 Structured environments that tackle the root causes of bad behavior while giving kids the tools to rebuild themselves.
 These programs aren’t some pipe dream—they exist, they work, and they’ve saved countless lives from spiraling into crime, addiction, or worse.

 And fathers—don’t think you’re off the hook.
-You see your son sagging his pants, flashing money that clearly isn’t his, mouthing off to authority, and you don’t intervene?
+You see your son sagging his pants, flashing money that clearly isn’t his, mouthing off to authority, or gotta promiscuous girl running around and you don’t intervene?
 That’s not parenting, that’s cowardice.
-Discipline your child, teach him respect, and if you can’t?
-Swallow your pride and get professional help before your boy ends up six feet deep or doing time.
+Discipline your child, teach them respect, and if you can’t?
+Swallow your pride and get professional help.

-The Hard Truth: There’s a Process
+The Hard Truth:

-In America, parents actually can do something.
+There’s a Process.
 You don’t have to just sit there helpless while your kid sets fire to your household and future.
 Here’s how it works:

-A parent can file a PINS petition (Persons in Need of Supervision) in family court.
+• A parent can file a PINS petition (Persons in Need of Supervision) in family court.

-This tells the system: “Yo, my kid needs help.
+• This tells the system: “Yo, my kid needs help.
 I can’t do this alone.”

-The court then reviews and decides if the child needs supervision, a group home, or a treatment facility.
+• The court then reviews and decides if the child needs supervision, a group home, or a treatment facility.

 That’s not weakness.
 That’s not giving up.
 That’s called being realistic and owning your role as a parent.